FAQ/Contact

 Do you only write about sports?

 No, we cover other topics that Philly sports fans might find interesting.
-Pagan does his “man on the street” videos as well, which take him all over the region.
+Beer, music, pop culture, etc. Pagan does his “man on the street” videos as well, which take him all over the region.

 Do you guys cover the teams in person?

 We have credentials for all of the teams but we are not at every game.
-We don’t have full-time beat writers like the Inquirer does, and while it’s important to keep up a part-time presence for credibility purposes, our brand isn’t heavily reliant on in-person reporting or quote gathering.
+We don’t have full-time beat writers like most corporate media outlets, and while it’s important to keep up a part-time presence for credibility purposes, our brand isn’t heavily reliant on in-person reporting or quote gathering.

 Why do you keep writing about Carson Wentz and Ben Simmons?
 It’s time to move on and let it go.

 Let what go?
-Site traffic patterns show that readers are interested in keeping up with high-profile former Philadelphia athletes.
+Site traffic shows that readers are interested in keeping up with high-profile former Philadelphia athletes.

 Why share commentary from Colin Cowherd/Skip Bayless/other talking heads?
 They’re just looking for attention.

-Well sure, but part of what we do is keep tabs on mainstream and local media and point out who is authentic and who is fake.
+Perhaps, but part of what we do is keep tabs on mainstream and local media and point out who’s authentic and who’s not.
+It’s important to call fraudulent behavior what it is.
 Plus, attention is not currency.
 These guys aren’t taking Crossing Broad articles and bringing them to contract talks.
-The people who say that all publicity is good publicity are wrong, because if everyone thinks you’re an idiot, then congratulations, all you’ve done is successfully grabbed the lowest-hanging fruit from the sports media tree.
+The people who say that “all publicity is good publicity” are wrong, because if everyone thinks you’re an idiot, then congratulations, all you’ve done is successfully grabbed the lowest-hanging fruit from the sports media tree.

 What is RADIO WARS?

 RADIO WARS is a brand that Kyle started back in the day to document the ridiculous back-and-forth between WIP and 97.5 the Fanatic talent.
-The height of RADIO WARS was 2015, when Josh Innes and Tony Bruno were continually butting heads with Mike Missanelli and absurd behavior was the daily norm.
+The height of RADIO WARS was 2015, when Josh Innes and Tony Bruno were continually butting heads with Mike Missanelli and absurd, childish behavior was the daily norm.
 We still do RADIO WARS stories these days, but obviously the WIP/Fanatic thing is much less contentious than it used to be.
+We know most of those guys personally and write more about the inner workings of Philly radio.

 CONTACT US